 Click here to learn more

 Operation Chough is a conservation project established at Paradise Park, Cornwall, in 1987.
 The Red-billed Chough is a member of the crow family, distinguished by its glossy black plumage, red legs and elegantly-curved bill.
-In recent years Choughs bred at Paradise Park have gone Jersey to help re-establish Choughs in thier in the wild for the first time in over 100 years.
+In recent years choughs bred at the Park have gone Jersey to help re-establish the species.
+Now they are breeding there in the wild for the first time in over 100 years.

 Click here to learn more